wcbeard/blog-stage/about.md

 ---
 layout: page
-title: About Chris
+title: About Chris Beard
 permalink: /about/
 tags: about
 ---

-Machine learning and functional programming enthusiast.
+Machine learning and functional programming enthusiast based in Atlanta.